-Mergers and Acquisitions Gaining Steady Momentum in 2021
+Mergers and Acquisitions Gaining Steady Momentum Since 2021

 A recent article published in Forbes magazine outlined three reasons why mergers and acquisitions are on the rise in a post-COVID economy.
 High investment capital levels, sellers' motivation to minimize risk and sell, and unprecedented access to technology designed to get the deal done all come into play to create a perfect storm for buyers and sellers alike.